Commercial Rent Arrears Recovery (CRAR)

 Taking control of goods under CRAR

-- If the tenant agrees to a payment by instalments plan, he will be required to sign a controlled goods agreement, which replaces the previous walking possession agreement.
+- If the tenant agrees to a payment by instalments plan, they will be required to sign a controlled goods agreement

-- The Enforcement Agent may not take control of goods with a value greater than the rent owing plus the costs and he must give the tenant a valuation of the items seized.
+- The Enforcement Agent may not take control of goods with a value greater than the rent owing plus the costs and they must give the tenant a valuation of those items

 - If the arrears are not paid and the controlled goods are sold at auction, the tenant must be given seven clear days’ notice of the sale.